Frequently Asked Questions

-A minimum of 2 grams of meconium (a teaspoon) is normally required, although some tests, such as "confirmatory tests only" can be performed with less.
+A minimum of 3 grams of meconium (about a teaspoon) is normally required.
 However, for best results, we recommend collection of the entire passage of meconium until the milk stool appears.

 How should umbilical cord tissue be stored?

-The sample is stable at room temperature for 7 days, can be refrigerated (2-8° C) for up to 3 weeks and frozen (< -10° C) up to 1 year.
+The sample is stable at room temperature for 7 days, can be refrigerated (2-8° C) for up to 3 weeks, or frozen (< -10° C) for up to 1 year.